Catel/Catel.Docs/src/vnext/catel-mvvm/views/xaml/usercontrol.md

 </catel:UserControl>
 ```

+@alert important
-Note that the class definition is now *catel:UserControl* instead of *UserControl*
+Note that the class definition is now `catel:UserControl` instead of `UserControl`
+@end

 The code behind is even simpler: